 - Ensuring the site has an information structure that can support pages having different content on a per-region basis.
 This has particular significance for search engine indexing and how you’d want regionalized versions of content exposed.

-Our solution is to put the region in the URL such as /au/events/my-event-name which is indexed separately to /uk/events/my-event-name.
+Our solution is to put the region in the URL such as

 - Ensuring all of your API calls provide region parameters, and cache details on a region-specific basis.